Protecting Your Children From Cell Phone Radiation (page 2)

 What Parents Can Do

-As a parent, you care about your child's wellbeing, what can you do?
-Despite the fact that the new safety standards have not yet been written, you can take the following steps to keep your kids safer from the damage that radio-frequency radiation can cause:
+As a parent who cares about your child's wellbeing, what can you do?
+Despite the fact that the new safety standards have not yet been written, you can still take the following steps to keep your kids safer from the damage that radio-frequency radiation can cause:

 - Turn phones off when they're not in use.
 Teach your kids to keep their phones on airplane mode, or off, when they are not in use.
 The radiation is harmful even when the phones are merely powered on, even if they are not actively using them.

 - Avoid cuddling with smart devices.
 Show your kids to keep their phones away from their bodies at all times.
 That means using a headset or Bluetooth and storing the phone in a bag rather than on their bodies—such as in their pockets, on their belts, or in their bras.

 - Beware of weak signal strength.
 When your cell phone has to work harder to find a signal, it is emitting a larger amount of radiation than normal.

 - Resist the temptation to hand your phone over.
 Don't give a cell phone to an infant or young child as a toy, unless it is in airplane mode.
 Instead, try to engage your little one in offline activities, such as reading or playing with toys.

 - Inform your kids in age-appropriate ways.
 Let your older child or teen see videos of the damages that cell phones may cause, such as the case of Donna Jaynes.
-You can view them on Dr. Davis’s website, www.environmentalhealthtrust.org.
+You can view them here, on Dr. Davis’s website.

 Today on Education.com